 Chiropractors focus on overall alignment and function.
 Massage therapists target tight muscle groupings.
-Physiotherapists help you to target areas of concerns with specific stretches and exercises.
+Physiotherapists help you to target areas of concern with specific stretches and exercises.

-Many of these treatment options will provide significant benefit and can relieve pain, so be sure to seek help when you first notice your concerns.
+Many of these treatment options will provide significant benefits and pain relief, so be sure to seek help when you first notice your concerns.

 If your back muscles feel tight or you have a muscle knot that doesn’t release, use heat therapy.
 This could be applying a heating bag directly to an area or having a hot bath.
 Heat therapy is best for relieving cramps, relaxing muscles, and reducing chronic pain, such as arthritis.